-Monday Partly cloudy.
-Slight (30%) chance of a shower, most likely in the afternoon and evening.
-Winds NW 15 to 25 km/h tending W 20 to 30 km/h during the day then becoming light during the afternoon.
-Possible rainfall: 0 to 1 mm Chance of any rain: 30%.
+Tuesday Clear.
+Light winds.
+Partly cloudy.
+Slight (30%) chance of a shower.
+Light winds becoming SE 15 to 20 km/h during the day.
+Possible rainfall: 0 to 1 mm Chance of any rain: 40%.

-Wednesday Partly cloudy.
-Medium (60%) chance of showers, most likely later in the day.
-Light winds becoming NW 15 to 20 km/h during the morning.
-Possible rainfall: 0 to 2 mm Chance of any rain: 60%.
+Thursday Cloudy.
+High (70%) chance of showers, most likely in the morning and afternoon.
+Light winds becoming SE 15 to 20 km/h in the late afternoon then tending S 20 to 30 km/h in the evening.
+Possible rainfall: 2 to 8 mm Chance of any rain: 70%.

 ACT Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 Cyclone Debbie downgraded to category one system after Collinsville hit by first-ever category two storm

 The full devastation brought on by Tropical Cyclone Debbie will not be known until Wednesday morning, Queensland Premier Annastacia Palaszczuk has warned.

 Cyclone Debbie has been downgraded to a category one system after crossing the north Queensland coast.

 Panicked residents in areas affected by Cyclone Debbie have relayed their experiences to the ABC as torrential rain and wind gusts pummel the region.